manifold-systems/manifold/docs/docs.md

   .map(URL::new) // Boom!
 Unhandled exception error: MalformedURLException .collect(Collectors.toList());
 ```
-The checked exception destroys what could otherwise involve concise usage of lambdas.
+The checked exception prevents concise lambda usage here.
 With Manifold, however, you are
 free to write code as you like:
 ```java
 List<String> strings = ...;